 Example7: Search words do not contain ‘ac’ in a file.

 Example8: Search for a ‘[‘ in a file

-Note: The “[“is a special character, you cannot search with normal grep we have to use escape character () in order to negate it.
+Note: The “[“ is a special character, you cannot search with regular grep we have to use escape character () to negate it.
 So use ‘[‘ to search for [.
-This is applicable for all the special characters mention above.
+This is applicable for all the special characters mentioned above.

 grep ‘[’ filename